Attorney Headshots for Hartford and Connecticut Law Firms

 How long does it take to photograph our law firm?

 Individual attorneys take about fifteen minutes each.
 I work one person at a time so the rest of the firm stays productive.
-A full firm day is scheduled as a half-day block.
-I have never needed more time than that when the session is planned correctly.
+Depending on the size of your organization we can schedule half days, full days, or multiple days.

 How much do attorney headshots cost?

 A single attorney starts at $600.
 A firm session starts at $1,200.
-Most of my clients spend around $3,700 once scope is established.
+Average client spend is $3,700 once scope is established.
 That number reflects what it actually takes to photograph a practice properly, not what it costs to rush through it.

 What happens to our team page if attorneys leave or join the firm?

 I keep the lighting notes and technical setup from your original session.
-When someone new joins or someone needs an update, I come back and match it exactly.
+When someone new joins or someone needs an update.
 Your team page stays consistent without starting over.

 What should attorneys wear for a headshot?